Charleston

 How to Pronounce Charleston

 Our model has identified 5 different pronunciations for the name Charleston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 60.0% confident that Charleston is pronounced as CHAHRL-stuhn.
-The next most likely pronunciation is SHAHR-lztuhn, at 12.0% confidence.
+Our model is 60.0% confident that Charleston is pronounced as CHAHRL-stuhn, which has 2 syllables.
+The next most likely pronunciation is SHAHR-lztuhn, at 12.0% confidence, with 2 syllables.

 CHAHRL-stuhn (2 syllables)